Recipe Generation from Unsegmented Cooking Videos: Introduction

-We also propose an \textbf{extended} model that can generate more accurate recipes in the settings where the inputs are videos with ingredients as in \cite{nishimura2021acmmm,wu2022icmr}.
-The task requires agents to describe detailed manipulations of ingredients from cooking videos.
+This task requires agents to describe detailed manipulations of ingredients from cooking videos.
 To achieve this goal, our extended model has two additional modules: (1) a dot-product visual simulator and (2) a textual attention module.
 The dot-product visual simulator is introduced by the insights from our previous work \cite{nishimura2021acmmm}, where we discovered that the manipulations change the state of the ingredients, yielding state-aware visual representations.
-In \figref{fig:task_overview}, ``eggs'' are transformed into ``cracked'' then ``stirred'' form to cook scrambled eggs.
+In \figref{fig:task_overview}, ``eggs'' are transformed into ``cracked'' and then ``stirred'' form to cook scrambled eggs.
 To address this, we introduced the visual simulator, which reasons about the state transition of ingredients, into the model.
-The motivation of the extension is the difference in the inputs.
-Although in our previous work, the inputs are pre-segmented ground-truth events with ingredients, the inputs in this work are event candidates.
+The motivation for the extension is the difference in the inputs.
+Although the inputs in our previous work are pre-segmented ground-truth events with ingredients, the inputs in this work are event candidates.
 The dot-product visual simulator accepts them and reasons about the state transition of ingredients.
 Furthermore, we also introduce a textual attention module that verbalizes grounded ingredients and actions in the recipes.
 These modules are effective for grounded recipe generation from cooking videos.

 In our experiments, we use the YouCook2 \cite{zhou2018aaai} dataset, which contains 2,000 videos with event/sentence annotation pairs.
 The proposed method outperforms the state-of-the-art DVC approaches based on commonly used DVC metrics.
 In addition, the extended models boost the model's performance.
 We also show that the proposed models can select the correct number of events that effectively reflects the ground-truth events.
 In addition, our qualitative evaluation reveals that the proposed approaches can select events in the correct order and generate recipes grounded in the video contents.
 We discuss the detailed experiment settings for optimal recipe generation.